 Cinema: Marvel's 'Black Panther' Is a Thoughtful, Thrilling Extravaganza

 At ten years and eighteen films in counting, the Marvel Cinematic Universe has become one of the biggest franchises in history.
-They’ve practically defined the current generation of moviegoers with classics like Iron Man, Captain America: The Winter Soldier, and Guardians of the Galaxy, not to mention the larger Avengers films, which have become events in their own right.
-With such consistent exposure, however, Marvel’s ability to keep their characters fresh and exciting grows increasingly more difficult.
-There is only so many times we can watch a dashing hero defeat a villain with a disposable CGI army before we start to grow weary.
+They’ve practically defined the latest generation of moviegoers with classics like Iron Man, Captain America: The Winter Soldier, and Guardians of the Galaxy, not to mention the larger Avengers films, which have become events in their own right.
+With such consistent exposure, however, Marvel’s ability to keep their characters fresh and exciting grows increasingly difficult.
+There is only so many times we can watch a masked hero defeat a villain with a CGI army before we start to grow weary.

 Black Panther aims to tinker with this formula internally, rather than externally.
 On the surface, the film is glossy and stylish, hitting all the prerequisite MCU tropes, but the tact of writer/director Ryan Coogler gives it a unique trim.
 As evidenced by his previous works, the tragic Fruitvale Station and the Rocky spinoff, Creed, Coogler is adept at telling stories that address social issues without sacrificing their entertainment value.
 Black Panther is by far his biggest challenge to date, and he manages to translate his earnest sensibilities in ways that are both subtly poignant and consistently exciting.